cnotv/news/README.md

 - [ ] Add push notifications for new posts
 - [ ] Add dark mode using CSS variables and or theme class
 - [ ] Rewrite layout with CSS grids
+- [ ] Use parameters over query string
 - [ ] Add factories
 - [ ] Add e2e tests